CleverTap/PushTemplates/README.md

 While creating a Push Notification campaign on CleverTap, just follow the steps below -

-1. On the "WHAT" section pass the desired values in the "title" and "message" fields (NOTE: We prioritise title and message provided in the key-value pair - as shown n step 2, over this field)
+1. On the "WHAT" section pass the desired values in the "title" and "message" fields (NOTE: We prioritise title and message provided in the key-value pair - as shown in step 2, over these fields)

 ![Basic](https://github.com/darshanclevertap/PushTemplates/blob/0.0.3/screens/basic.png)